FilipNastovski/Homework_4/README.md

 # Stock Data Scraper - Refactoring and Deployment

-The code has been refactored for clarity, maintainability, and scalability.
-Additionally, it has been containerized and deployed to the cloud.

 ## Refactoring

 ### Code Improvements
 The code has been refactored to ensure clarity, maintainability, and scalability.
 This includes the following:

 - **Consistent Naming Scheme**: All variables, classes, and methods follow a consistent naming scheme to improve readability and ease of understanding.
-- **Comments and Documentation**: Extensive comments have been added throughout the codebase to describe the purpose of each class and method, making it easier for future developers to understand the code.
+- **Comments and Documentation**: Extensive comments throughout the codebase to describe the purpose of each class and method.
-- **No Repeated Code**: Repetitive code segments have been removed or refactored into reusable methods, reducing code duplication and enhancing the maintainability of the project.
+- **No Repeated Code**: Repetitive code segments have been removed or refactored into reusable methods.

 ### Strategy Pattern for Issuer Code Extraction